RENCI-NRIG/orca5/docker/README.md

 1. Review the [System Requirements](https://docs.docker.com/docker-for-mac/#/what-to-know-before-you-install)
 1. Download [Docker for Mac](https://docs.docker.com/docker-for-mac/#/download-docker-for-mac) by clicking the [Get Docker for Mac (stable)](https://download.docker.com/mac/stable/Docker.dmg) button.
 1. [Install and Run Docker for Mac](https://docs.docker.com/docker-for-mac/#/step-1-install-and-run-docker-for-mac)
+1. Add the `/opt` directory (or the directory where you have stored Orca config) to the shared paths available to Docker: Docker -> Preferences... -> File Sharing

 ## Hopefully-Only-Temporarily Complicated Instructions for Putting it all Together
 1. Build the base docker image, that doesn't depend on any RPMs: `cd docker/orca_base && mvn clean package`